 Access to the system

-While the Law itself does not provide compliant provisions for the allocation of cross-border transmission capacity, compliant rules were adopted by SERC.
-The lines to Croatia and Montenegro are allocated on a yearly, monthly and daily basis through SEE CAO.
-Bilateral allocation is applied on the border with Serbia and for intraday allocations on all borders.
+While the Law itself does not provide compliant provisions for the allocation of cross-border transmission capacity, auction rules were adopted by SERC and are implemented.
+The lines to Croatia and Montenegro are allocated on a yearly, monthly and daily basis through the SEE CAO.
+Joint bilateral auctions are applied on the border with Serbia.
+Bilateral intraday allocations are implemented on all borders.

-The Market Rules approved by SERC in 2015 provide a general framework for wholesale trading and indicate the need for establishment of physical day-ahead and intraday electricity markets.
-The current legal framework, however, does not define competences for establishing such a legal entity, which prevents the setting up of the organized market in Bosnia and Herzegovina.
-Nevertheless, preparatory activities for the establishment of a day-ahead market could commence even before the adoption of the new Law, following recommendations from the WB6 connectivity programme technical assistance.
+The Market Rules approved by SERC in 2015 provide a basic framework for wholesale trading and do not prevent the establishment of an organised electricity market operator.
+However, the state Law does not define competences for establishing such a legal entity, which prevents the setting up of the organized market.
+The stakeholders in Bosnia and Herzegovina did not apply the recommendations of the WB6 connectivity programme technical assistance to commence the establishment of a day-ahead market before the adoption of the new Law.

-Regulation (EU) 543/2013 on submission and publication of data in electricity markets is not transposed.
-Nevertheless, NOS BIH is further developing its software for the provision of data to ENTSO-E's transparency platform to comply with the Regulation and the provision of data on balancing services is in testing phase.
+Regulation (EU) 543/2013 on submission and publication of data in electricity markets is not transposed in the primary law.
+Nevertheless, NOS BIH is developing its software platform for the provision of data for publication to the ENTSO-E's transparency platform.

-There are no legal or regulatory obstacles for licensed suppliers to freely trade and operate throughout Bosnia and Herzegovina and all customers can effectively switch to a supplier of their choice.
-The number of eligible customers that have switched from regulated supply to a competitive supply is increasing.
-However, all dominant incumbent suppliers are still offering their services only to consumers within their local area of operation, with no effective competition across Bosnia and Herzegovina.
-No incentive measures to improve competition in the retail market are imposed by the regulators.
+The retail market is liberalised.
+There are no regulatory obstacles for all licensed suppliers to provide services on the territory of Bosnia and Herzegovina and all customers can effectively switch to a supplier of their choice.
+Most of the customers are still supplied by their incumbent suppliers, even though the number of eligible customers that have decided to switch their contracts from regulated supply to competitive supply is continuously increasing.
+Apart from the dominant incumbent utilities, which are still not present outside their local area of operation, four additional companies provided close to 15% of the electricity supply in 2018.

-Supply of last resort is available for a period of two months to eligible customers supplied on the market in case of bankruptcy or revocation of the license of their supplier, or unsuccessful switching.
-In Republika Srpska, the service can be extended to 12 months.
-In both entities, the incumbent suppliers are tasked with the supply of last resort in non-market-based procedures.
+Supply of last resort is provided for a period of two months to eligible customers without access to universal service, in case of bankruptcy or revocation of the license of their supplier, or unsuccessful switching.
+In Republika Srpska, the service may be extended to twelve months.
+If the supply has been curtailed due to non-payment.
+The service is not granted before the settlement of arrears.
+In both entities, the incumbent suppliers are appointed as suppliers of last resort in non-market-based procedures.

-Provisions for overall customer protection are transposed in the entity laws.
-There is no coherent definition for vulnerable customers.
-They are defined only in the Federation of Bosnia and Herzegovina but the support depends on the incumbent utility.
-In Republika Srpska such measures still need to be adopted.
+Provisions for overall customer protection are transposed in the entity Laws.
+There is no coherent definition of vulnerable customers.
+In Federation of Bosnia and Herzegovina, the support depends on the incumbent utility.
+In Republika Srpska, such measures still need to be included in the energy legislation.